mathml-refresh/mathml-refresh.github.io/index.md

-The following are available at [mathml-refresh](https://github.com/mathml-refresh) This GitHub Organisation was set up by the MathML-Refresh Community Group which ran for two years prior to the prior to the Current Math Working Group charter (April 2021).
+The following are available at [mathml-refresh](https://github.com/mathml-refresh) This GitHub Organization was set up by the MathML-Refresh Community Group which ran for two years prior to to the current Math Working Group charter (April 2021).